Grundfos drives innovation in water management with global connectivity

 - They needed a robust and agile IoT ecosystem to support their transformation

-- Ericsson’s platform allows Grundfos to collect actionable insights from their assets and not just sell pumps; but evolve to sell them as-a-service.
+- Ericsson IoT Accelerator allows Grundfos to collect actionable insights from their assets and not just sell pumps, but evolve to sell them as-a-service.

-Grundfos deployed the connectivity management solution from IoT Accelerator to track and control networked assets at local, regional and global levels through a single, unified and intuitive device connection platform.
+Grundfos deployed the managed connectivity solution from Telenor Connexion powered by Ericsson IoT Accelerator to track and control networked assets at local, regional, and global levels through a single, unified and intuitive device connection platform.